Garsojamec/JordanCurve/Proof.md

 https://en.wikipedia.org/wiki/Jordan_curve_theorem
 https://mathworld.wolfram.com/JordanCurveTheorem.html

-Let SimpleClosedCurve be a simple closed curve in Square(UnitCircle). then SimpleClosedCurve separates Square(UnitCircle) into two components Component1 and Component2.
-Each of the sets Component1 and Component2 has Boundary as its boundary; that is, Boundary equals Closure(Component1) without Component2 AND Boundary equals Closure(Component2) without Component1.
+Let SimpleClosedCurve be a simple closed curve in UnitCircle CartesianProduct UnitCircle. then SimpleClosedCurve separates UnitCircle CartesianProduct UnitCircle into two components Component1 and Component2.
+Each of the sets Component1 and Component2 has Boundary as its boundary; that is, Boundary equals Closure(Component1) without Component1 AND Boundary equals Closure(Component2) without Component2.

 ## First Definitions